Tianyu Chen

 White Sands, New Mexico

-I am a second-year PhD student at the University of Texas at Austin, supervised by Professor Mingyuan Zhou.
+I am a third-year PhD student at the University of Texas at Austin, supervised by Professor Mingyuan Zhou.
 Before joining UT, I obtained my master’s degree in Statistics from the University of Chicago, where I closely collaborated with Kevin Bello, Bryon Aragam, Pradeep Ravikumar, Francesco Locatello, and supervised by Professor Jingshu Wang.
 I earned my Bachelor’s degree in Statistics from Fudan University, where I spent some of the most memorable moments of my life.

 Research Interests: I have broad research interests in statistical machine learning.
 Specifically, my research interests lie in: